Open Access at UdK

 Ways of open access

-Publishing in open access is possible in a variety of ways and is as diverse as the publications themselves.
+Publishing in open access is possible in a variety of ways and it is as diverse as the publications themselves.

-First publication in open access
+First publication in Open Access

 A first publication with an open access publisher or in an open access journal can be either specialist articles or monographs and anthologies.
 The quality assurance processes in the form of peer review or editorial review procedures correspond to those of traditional publications.